 In various places in Word by Word: An Editor Guides Writers in the Self-Editing Process, I send you to this page for technical help with formatting your document.
-Following are some links to documents with step-by-step instructions that will be helpful as you navigate Microsoft Word.
+Following are some links to YouTube videos or PDFs with step-by-step instructions that will be helpful as you navigate Microsoft Word.
 The advice here is for PC users of Word.
-(Stay tuned for advice for Mac users.)
+(Additionally, some of this same material appears in Pathway to Publication.
+If you have that book, you have access to the password protected page of resources and worksheets to help you.)

 Don’t see something you’d like to see?
 Write to me in the form on the About Me page.
 I’ll try to help!